Active Contour Models Driven by Hyperbolic Mean Curvature Flow for Image Segmentation: IMPLEMENTATION

 \item Rewrite the equations into a unified form.
 Introducing the notation \( \mathbf{W^k} = \left[ Z^k,\phi^k \right]^{\top} \), Eq. \eqref{rk1} can be further rewritten as

 where the differential operator \( \mathbf{L} \) is defined as

-\item The right-hand side of Eq. \eqref{rk2} is discretized to a semi-discrete system of ordinary differential equations.
-To compute the second-order spatial derivatives of the function \( \phi^k(x,y,t) \), we define \( \phi_{i,j}^{k,l} \) and \(Z_{i,j}^{k,l} \) as the function value and velocity at the grid point \( (x_i,y_j ,\hat{\tau}_{l}) \), respectively.
-Here, \( x_j = j\Delta x \) and \( y_j = j\Delta y \), where \( \Delta x \) and \( \Delta y \) are the spatial step sizes respectively.Without loss of generality, we assume \(\Delta x = \Delta y = 1\).
-Unlike the approach in \cite{ma2011nearly}, which employs local interpolation-based approximations to separately handle second-order and third-order spatial derivatives of displacement and velocity, our method adopts a unified nine-point stencil scheme for discretization \cite{liang2021fourth}, i.e.,
+\item The right-hand side of Eq. \eqref{rk2} is discretized into a semi-discrete system of ordinary differential equations.
+To compute the second-order spatial derivatives of the function $ \phi^k(x, y, t) $, we define $ \phi_{i,j}^{k,l} $ and $ Z_{i,j}^{k,l} $ as the function value and velocity at the grid point $ (x_i, y_j, \hat{\tau}_{l}) $, respectively.
+Here, $ x_i = i\Delta x $ and $ y_j = j\Delta y $, where $ \Delta x $ and $ \Delta y $ are the spatial step sizes.
+Without loss of generality, we assume $ \Delta x = \Delta y = 1 $.
+Unlike the approach in \cite{ma2011nearly}, which employs local interpolation-based approximations to handle second-order and three-order spatial derivatives separately, our method utilizes the Discrete Cosine Transform (DCT) for efficient frequency-domain derivative computation.
+Specifically, the derivatives are obtained by applying a two-dimensional DCT to the function values and multiplying by the corresponding wave numbers

+where $ \mathcal{DCT} $ denotes the discrete cosine transform operator, $ k_x $ and $ k_y $ represent the wave numbers in the $ x $ and $ y $ directions, respectively, and $ \mathcal{DCT}^{-1} $ is the inverse transform.
+This approach capitalizes on the spectral accuracy of the DCT and is particularly well-suited for equations with Neumann boundary conditions.

 \item Discrete the time derivative by using a four-stage and four-order R-K. The calculation formula is given by